AtharvPal/TIC_TAC_TOE/README.txt

 6. When in 1 PLAYER mode, an EASY/HARD button can be used to decide how good computer plays.
 Click on it to change dificulty alternatively.

-P.S I know the positioning changes while switching modes; I'm still working on that :)